Frequently Asked Questions

 What is a Round Robin?

-A “Round Robin” was an old-fashioned way for a family (or other geographically distributed group) to keep in touch in the days before social media, email, or even cheap long distance calls.
+A “Round Robin” was an old-fashioned way for a family (or any other group living far apart) to keep in touch in the days before social media, email, or even cheap long-distance calls.
 It was basically a packet full of letters that was sequentially mailed to each person in “the Robin”.

-When someone received the Robin, that person would remove the letter they had included last time they had it, write a new letter talking about developments in their life, then add the new letter in the packet and send it on to the next person on the list.
+When someone received the Robin, they would remove the letter they had included last time they had it, write a new letter talking about developments in their life, then add the new letter to the packet and send it on to the next person on the list.
 After the last person, it would be sent back to the first person, and a new “flight” of the Robin would begin.

 2